excalith/slug-unity-log-parser/README.md

 ```
 Debug.Log("[CLASS NAME] Real Log Message")
 ```
-Or even better, you can implement your own Logger class for handling this.
+Or optionally, you can check out [SLUG - Unity Logger](https://github.com/excalith/slug-unity-logger) which does the same thing, except for writing down `[Class Name]` manually.

-With this way, slug can parse any log message starting with `[` and create a markdown entry.
+Either way, slug can parse all log messages starting with `[` and create a markdown table.

 ## How To Use
 ### Install